designOVAcz/random-image-viewer/README.md

 4. **Viewing:** Press F11 for fullscreen, right-click "Show/Hide UI" for minimal mode
 5. **Enhance:** Use sliders for adjustments, apply LUTs for color grading
 6. **Annotate:** Use line drawing tools (📏 ━ ╱) for image analysis
+7. **Free Draw:** Use 🖊️ tool for pressure-sensitive drawing with pen/stylus (variable line thickness)

 ## Keyboard Shortcuts